-Cedar Legacies are Dedicated to Protecting your Wishes Should the Worst Happen.
+Cedar Wills & Trusts are Dedicated to Protecting your Wishes Should the Worst Happen.
 Should you Develop a Condition or Have a Sudden Accident that Renders you Incapable of Making your Own Decisions, a Lasting Power of Attorney will Grant your Loved Ones, Legal Power to Make Financial, Property & Health Decisions on your Behalf.

 Why do I need a Lasting Power of Attorney?